FlexMeasures/flexmeasures/bvp/data/Readme.md

 This is a small guide for getting the postgres database ready to use.
 It also has steps how to deal with migrations (changes to the structure).
-Read on if you want to run the database on a Unix system (), or check out the :ref:`db_windows`.

 Getting ready to use